 Will you have to choose Coke or Pepsi when working with a vending management company?
 Not necessarily, but you might want to consider it.

-If you're looking for a soda-only program, choosing an exclusive program ensures consistent quality and appearance of the machines as well as service across all locations.
-That means when you walk into your property in Denver, CO, you'll find similar machine type, quality, and product selection as you did when you visited your property in Miami, FL.
+If you're looking for a soda-only program, exclusivity ensures consistent quality and appearance of the machines as well as service across all locations.
+That means when you walk into a property in Denver, CO, you'll find similar machine type, quality, and product selection as you did when you visited a location in Miami, FL.
 You ensure that the world's most popular brands are being offered to your employees and customers nationwide.

 The Bottom Line

-As you can see, a lot goes into having vending machines installed for your properties.
-They can quickly become a hassle and take up time you don't have.
-A managed vending program maximizes your vending income while allowing your personnel to focus on your core business, no matter how big or small.
+As you can see, a lot goes into having vending machines installed for your properties, and to adequately manage a nationwide program takes time and resources.
+A professionally managed vending program maximizes your vending income while allowing your personnel to focus on your core business, no matter how big or small.